 Although the site of the Great Exhibition – the iconic Crystal Palace - is long gone, the surrounding parkland offers a great green lung for locals.
 But Crystal Palace still has a distinctly urban vibe, making it popular with young couples, professionals and families alike, who don’t need to venture far for great restaurants and bars.

-Highlights include long-established Joanna’s, Westow House with its live weekend music, the fabulous Crystal Palace Market open kitchen, and the Exhibition Rooms for lovely food and cocktails in the basement.
+Highlights include Westow House with its live weekend music, longstanding and always-welcoming Italian restaurant Lorenzos, and stylish cafe, restaurant and cocktail bar Coopers.
 From 400 Rabbits’ sourdough pizzas and craft ales to traditional dishes from Thai Crystal, this culinary hotspot is the perfect place to meet friends for dinner or celebrate the weekend with family.

 The quality of the area’s primary and secondary schools is a big draw for families.
 Three primaries in Crystal Palace and Gipsy Hill, all run by the Gipsy Hill Federation are popular choices.
 Dulwich Wood Primary, part of a federation with Dulwich Wood Nursery School and Dulwich Wood Children’s Centre and Rockmount Primary School are also very popular.
 The Harris City Academy Crystal Palace and the Harris South Norwood Academy are high performing academies, and there is also easy access to the range of independent schools in Dulwich.